-The Marine Ecology and Acoustics Laboratory is a research group directed by Dr. Kevin Boswell within the Institute of Environment at Florida International University (FIU).
+The Boswell Laboratory for Marine Ecology and Acoustics is a research group directed by Dr. Kevin Boswell within the Institute of Environment at Florida International University (FIU).

 The lab seeks to describe and understand the processes that influence and structure coastal and marine communities.